ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 $$

-- **Why use it over Lasso?**: Lasso selects at most $n $ features when$p > n$  and picks one arbitrary feature among correlated features.
+- **Why use it over Lasso?**: Lasso selects at most $n$ features when $p > n$  and picks one arbitrary feature among correlated features.
 ElasticNet retains group effects of correlated features while maintaining sparsity.

 </details>